-A good example of Richard Blome's scarce map of Russia, the earliest folio sized map of the region to be engraved in England.
-While Speed's atlas was published prior to Blome, Speed's map plates were engraved and printed in Amsterdam.
-The map demonstrates the naïve engraving style characteristic of 17th Century English engravers, and features an heraldic cartouche and dediciation to Rt.
-Hon Sr. Edward Dering of Surrenden.
-Blome first began engraving maps for his Geographical Description Of The Four Parts Of The World in 1667, which contained 24 maps (plus one duplicate), engraved by Francis Lamb, Thomas Burnford and Wenceslas Hollar.
+A striking dark impression of Richard Blome's scarce map of Russia, the earliest folio sized map of the region to be engraved in England.
+While Speed's atlas was published prior to Blome, the plates were engraved and printed in Amsterdam.
+The map demonstrates the naïve engraving style characteristic of 17th Century English engravers, and features an heraldic cartouche and dediciation to the Governer Consulls and Court of Assistance of the Company of Moscovia Mercants.
+Blome's maps, because of their rarity and importance in the history of English Cartography, are essential items for regional collectors.
+Blome first began engraving maps for his Geographical Description Of The Four Parts Of The World in 1667.
+The completed volume was in small folio, and contained 24 maps (plus one duplicated), engraved by Francis Lamb, Thomas Burnford and Wenceslas Hollar.
 Blome's principal handicap in the production of the atlas was the lack of a domestic mapmaking environment comparable with that in Europe.
 Also, to finance his work, he undertook subscribers, in exchange for a promise to add their coat of arms to certain maps.
 In later editions, if the renewal fee was not paid, Blome added a different subscribers coat of arms, leading to multiple images on various editions of the same map.
-Evidence of the re-engraving of this plate is plainly present.
-The map is trimmed into the neatline on the left and right sides.
-Normally, a $500.00 map.
+An essential collector's map.

 The item illustrated and described below is sold, but we have another example in stock.
 To view the example which is currently being offered for sale, click the "View Details" button below.